gibbok/typescript-book/README.md

 # The Concise TypeScript Book

 The Concise TypeScript Book provides a comprehensive and succinct overview of TypeScript's capabilities.
-It offers clear explanations covering all aspects, from its powerful type system to advanced features.
-Whether you're a beginner or experienced developer, this book is an invaluable resource to enhance your understanding and proficiency in TypeScript.
+It offers clear explanations covering all aspects found in the latest version of the language, from its powerful type system to advanced features.
+Whether you're a beginner or an experienced developer, this book is an invaluable resource to enhance your understanding and proficiency in TypeScript.

-This book is completely Free and Open Source.
+This book is completely free and open source.

 ## Table of content